leuk7/react-webpack5/README.md

 ## Description

-This a React app boilerplate with Webpack v5
+This is a React app boilerplate with Webpack v5

 ## Webpack configuration (Dev environnement)